 Honda BR-V Videos

 Honda BR-V Highlights

 Honda's been watching the hot-selling compact crossover segment being dominated by two of India's largest car manufacturers.
 And now, the Japanese brand wants a slice of the sales pie as well.
 With the new BR-V, Honda has gone all-out in offering the MPV with seven seats – a huge plus considering there are many large Indian families who'd want to spend compact SUV money and get two extra seats.
-Let's see if it has what it takes to match its contenders in terms of capability.
+The Honda BR-V price seems about right, but let's see if it has what it takes to match its contenders in terms of capability.

 The Honda BR-V variants for the petrol model are as follows: E, S, S MT, V, V MT, VX, VX MT and V CVT, while the diesel variants are as follows: S, S MT, V, V MT, VX and VX MT.
 Features include a Bluetooth-equipped stereo, steering mounted audio controls, driver information display, climate control, height-adjustable driver's seat, tilt adjustable steering, and a rear defogger and wash wipe.

 The dashboard in the BR-V is very similar to the one in the Amaze.
 The leather-wrapped steering feels good to hold, while the arm rests on the doors come with leather padding.
-The quality of plastics seem to have a good finish as well.
+The quality of plastics – for the Honda BR-V on-road price and respective segment, that is – seems to have a good finish as well.
 And the seats, which happen to be brand new, are comfortable and offer ample support as well, whilst being well-cushioned as well.
 At the front, the seats provide excellent thigh support and lower back support.
 In the second row, there's a lot of legroom, thanks to its sliding mechanism.
 Move the second row a little forward, and the third row doesn't disappoint with legroom either.
 It gets a generous 223 litres of boot space as well.